 8 Apr 1848 arrived Auckland from Hobart Town and England, via Cape of Good Hope - Captain Oliver

 Apr 1848 On arrival she was sent to Port Nicholson to relieve the Racehorse.

-7 Aug 1848 Sailed for Nelson, Akaroa, and Otakou, with Lieutenant-Governor Eire. and Messrs.
+7 Aug 1848 departed for Nelson, Akaroa, and Otakou, with Lieutenant-Governor Eire. and Messrs.
 Mantell and Wells, Commissioners for purchasing up native claims to land in the Middle Island.

 20 Sep 1848 Reported by the "Despatch" as still being at Port Nicholson